Roman Dacia: Native Dacians

 The archaeological evidence from various types of settlements, especially in the Oraștie Mountains, demonstrates the deliberate destruction of hill forts during the annexation of Dacia, but this does not rule out a continuity of occupation once the traumas of the initial conquest had passed.
 Hamlets containing traditional Dacian architecture, such as Obreja and Noșlac, have been dated to the 2nd century AD, implying that they arose at the same time as the Roman urban centres.

 Some settlements do show a clear continuity of occupation from pre-Roman times into the provincial period, such as Cetea and Cicău.
 Archaeological evidence taken from pottery show a continued occupation of native Dacians in these and other areas.
 Architectural forms native to pre-Roman Dacia, such as the traditional sunken houses and storage pits, remained during Roman times.
 Such housing continued to be erected well into the Roman period, even in settlements which clearly show an establishment after the Roman annexation, such as Obreja.
 Altogether, approximately 46 sites have been noted as existing on a spot in both the La Tène and Roman periods.

 Where archaeology attests to a continuing Dacian presence, it also shows a simultaneous process of Romanization.
 Traditional Dacian pottery has been uncovered in Dacian settlements, together with Roman-manufactured pottery incorporating local designs.
 The increasing Romanization of Dacia meant that only a small number of earlier Dacian pottery styles were retained unchanged, such as pots and the low thick-walled drinking mug that has been termed the "Dacian cup".
-These artifacts were usually handmade; the use of the pottery wheel was rare.
+These artefacts were usually handmade; the use of the pottery wheel was rare.
 In the case of homes, the use of old Dacian techniques persisted, as did the sorts of ornaments and tools used prior to the establishment of Roman Dacia.
 Archaeological evidence from burial sites has demonstrated that the native population of Dacia was far too large to have been driven away or wiped out in any meaningful sense.
 It was beyond the resources of the Romans to have eliminated the great majority of the rural population in an area measuring some 300,000 km2.
 Silver jewellery uncovered in graves show that some of the burial sites are not necessarily native Dacian in origin, but are equally likely to have belonged to the Carpi or Free Dacians who are thought to have moved into Dacia sometime before 200 AD.